practicalli/spacemacs/install-spacemacs/line-numbers.md

 # Line Numbers

-Line numbers can be toggled for individual buffers via the Spacemacs toggle menu or can be set permanently on in the `.spacemacs` file so all buffers show line numbers.
+Line numbers can be toggled for individual buffers via the Spacemacs toggle menu or configured in your `.spacemacs` file.

-Line numbers can be the normal sequential numbers or be relative to the current position.
+Relative numbering is useful when using Vim style editing as it allows you to jump a relative number of lines from the current line.

+`10 j` in **Vim normal** mode will jump 10 lines forward.

 With relative numbering, the current line number is shown in the gutter and all other numbers are relative to the number of lines away they are from the current number.
 Relative numbering is useful for jumping to different parts of your file or running commands on a number of lines (eg. delete, indent)

-> Avy goto line is an efficient alternative to line numbers, allowing you to jump to any visible line in any visible buffer.
-Run avy goto line with `SPC j i` and then use the character line number to jump to the line you want.

-## Toggling line numbers per buffer

-You can toggle line numbers with `SPC t n` or relative line numbers (linum) with `SPC t r`

 | Spacemacs | Emacs     | Description                  |
 |-----------|-----------|------------------------------|